 Remember - I will remember what an aerial photograph is and be able to describe one.
+I will know the difference between a vertical and oblique aerial photograph.

 Recall - I will recall what a human and physical feature is from previous Geography lessons.